Marta Rădulescu: Debut

 Born in Pitești, Marta noted that she had Transylvanian roots, despite being formally from the "Old Kingdom".
 She was the daughter of chemist Dan Rădulescu who, in the 1930s, worked as a professor at the University of Cluj.
 Under the pseudonym Justus, he also penned literary works.
 Marta's brother, Fluor, followed the same career path as their father, and ended up teaching alongside him.
 It was also in Cluj that Rădulescu completed her secondary education, at Regina Maria High School; she had earlier been homeschooled by her mother.
-According to her own recollections, her first poem was an "invective" directed at sandals her father had bought for her—Magda was frustrated that other children had fancier footwear, while her family shunned luxuries.
+According to her own recollections, her first poem was an "invective" directed at sandals her father had bought for her—Marta was frustrated that other children had fancier footwear, while her family shunned luxuries.
 A "literary friend" read the poem, and encouraged her to send her attempts for publication in Dimineața Copiilor magazine (a supplement of Dimineața daily).
 Though not published immediately, she was urged by editor Nicolae Constantin Batzaria to continue with perfecting her style.
 Her first published work, the poem Vorbind cu luna ("Talking to the Moon"), appeared in Dimineața Copiilor in 1929.

 Rădulescu was already writing down prose, but was apprehensive about sending it to be published in magazine.
 As she explained, she was reading in Adevărul Literar și Artistic scathing reviews of other aspiring novelists, penned by Mihail Sevastos.
 Her mind was then made up to only publish "all in one go, as a volume."
-As recalled in 1988 by Horia Stanca, Magda entered Cluj's literary scene in 1930, when, chaperoned by her father, she attended literary parties hosted by physician Victor Papilian.
+As recalled in 1988 by Horia Stanca, Marta entered Cluj's literary scene in 1930, when, chaperoned by her father, she attended literary parties hosted by physician Victor Papilian.
 It was here that she read from her sketches—published in 1931 as the volume Clasa VII A ("Grade 7th A").
 According to critic Pavel Dan, it was "not a good book", but "promising"; another reviewer, Perpessicius, viewed her as noting "with humor, a humor often filtered through venom, a crooked and obsessive world, that of schoolmarms".
 He also argued that Rădulescu was heavily indebted to the young adult literature put out by Ionel Teodoreanu.